 2. Carbs replenish glycogen – and timing matters.

 When glycogen stores are drained, carbohydrates must be made available for the body to synthesize glycogen and restore muscles.
 Exercising results in an increased sensitivity to insulin, which allows for greater glucose uptake in muscles.1 This insulin sensitivity declines following a workout, so the timing of carbohydrate consumption is essential.

 Delaying carb intake has been shown to reduce muscle glycogen stores compared to immediate use.2 Further, waiting several hours after exercise to consume carbohydrates shows a 50-percent decrease in glycogen synthesis.1 It’s recommended to refuel the body with carbohydrates within two hours of exercise for optimum results.2

-Make slow recovery times a thing of the past.
+Make slow recovery times and muscle soreness a thing of the past.
 Shake up a 2-in-1 Probiotic Protein Shake.

 3. Combining carbs + protein aids in muscle repair.

 Another contributing factor to muscle soreness recovery is protein availability.
 Muscle fibers, or myofibrils, become damaged as muscles are worked.
 The splitting of myofibrils allows for muscle growth, but the body must have an adequate supply of protein for repair.3 Consuming protein after a workout increases muscle protein synthesis, allowing for this necessary tissue repair.

 Since exercise increases amino acid uptake, protein ingestion is most effective immediately following a workout.

 While protein plays a critical role in muscle repair, it also contributes to an increase in glycogen synthesis when ingested with carbohydrates.
 These two macromolecules together increase the rate of glycogen storage by about 38 percent.1 This evidence suggests that protein shakes containing both protein and carbohydrates are an effective way to refuel the body following a workout.